 There are Different Types of Cacao?

 There had until recently been three types of cacao into which all cacao varietals were sorted.
 But science has made it clear that it's not so black and white, and the division between varietals has multiplied.
-Over the last few years, cacao scientists have been able to further differentiate cacao varietals into ten types.
-Each of these has lots of variation in flavor, thanks to evolution based on climate, sunshine, altitude, rainfall, soil nutrients, and many other factors.
-Though you can read more about the three still-common cacao types here, an overview of them is as follows.
+Over the last few years, cacao scientists have been able to further differentiate cacao varietals into ten distinct genetic families.

 So is it Cacao or Cocoa?